Galaxy Jars Step-by-Step Tutorial

 Step 10: Add another layer of glitter and stars, using the popsicle stick to spread the glitter around.

-Step 11: Add another layer of cotton to each jar.
+Step 11: Add another layer of cotton balls to each jar.

 Step 12: Grab the lightest shade of purple paint.